2019 IET Summit: Changing the Narrative

 - Global Insights Breakout 2: Japan and Queensland – deepening engagement.
 Exploring new partnerships in globalisation, research and innovation – Presentation by Ms Akiko Mori and Professor Scott Sheppard (PDF, 3MB)

 - Global Insights Breakout 3: Vietnam – Is it the next big thing?
-And how do we crack it? – Tom Calder, Rebecca Hall, Brett Blacker and Ly Tran - Presentation and recording for this session will be made available at a later date.
+And how do we crack it? – Presentation by Tom Calder, Rebecca Hall, Brett Blacker and Ly Tran (PDF, 2MB)

 - Global Insights Breakout 4: India – why education and innovation should walk hand in glove – Presentation by The Honourable Steve Bredhauer (PDF, 1MB)